Jakow Trachtenberg

-He was born in Odessa, in the Russian Empire (today Ukraine).
+He was born in Odessa, in the Russian Empire (today Ukraine) to Jewish parents.
 He graduated with highest honors from the Mining Engineering Institute in St. Petersburg and later worked as an engineer in the Obukhov arms factory.
 While still in his early twenties, he became Chief Engineer with 11,000 men under his supervision.
 The Tsarist government gave him the responsibility of supervising the formation of a well-developed navy.

 Trachtenberg was a dedicated pacifist.
 When war broke out in 1914, he was instrumental in organising a society known as the Society of Good Samaritans.
 The idea was to train Russian students to take care of the wounded.
 It also had a special recognition from Tsar Nicholas II.
 He was against violence of any sort despite having a leading position in tsarist arms production.